A Comparative Study of Online Disinformation and Offline Protests: Research Design

 The first two measure whether and how often a government, its agencies, and agents working on its behalf disseminate disinformation on social media for domestic and foreign audiences.
 These two variables on governmental disinformation dissemination are ideal for examining the state-centric viewpoint.
 Although neither variable considers the context and content of the disinformation spread, the distinction between domestic and foreign audiences aligns with war propaganda, which is often exported to foreign consumption and designed for domestic audiences in order to counter war weariness and related concerns~\citep{Ruohonen21GOODIT}.
 Certainly, disinformation is propagated online also by numerous other non-governmental entities; fortunately, therefore, \text{V-Dem} provides also analogous two variables regarding the frequency of disinformation distributed to domestic and foreign audiences by major political parties and political candidates.
 Again, the distinction between domestic and foreign audiences is important because political parties in one country may disseminate false information to another country~\citep{Ruohonen20MISDOOM}.
 The Internet makes such dissemination easy.
 The fifth variable is about imported disinformation; whether a foreign government and its lackeys have targeted a given country with their exported disinformation.
 Needless to say, the alleged election interference by Russia and other countries provides a solid rationale also for this variable.

 Six independent variables are included for capturing the policy-side.
 A few examples are in order to contextualize this side.
-Although heavily criticized~\citep{Schultz20}, the Network Enforcement Act (NetzDG) in Germany is a good example of legislative attempts to filter online hate speech.
+Although heavily criticized~\citep{Schultz20} and now deprecated, the Network Enforcement Act (NetzDG) in Germany is a good example of legislative attempts to filter online hate speech.
 Likewise, in 2018, a comparable law was passed in France; it allows public authorities to remove fake information or even block sites that publish such content~\citep{Nagasako20}.
-In addition to these national laws, the European Union has been actively enacting different legislative measures and informal codes of conduct, including for disinformation and hate speech~(for a good summary see \citealt{Buiten20}; for up-to-date briefing see \citep{Pataki21}).
+In addition to these national laws, the European Union has been actively enacting different legislative measures and informal codes of conduct, including for disinformation and hate speech~\citep{Buiten20, Pataki21}.
 On the side of even more drastic measures, particularly authoritarian countries in conflict zones have increasingly resorted to Internet shutdowns; among the memorable historical examples was the 2011 shutdown of the Internet in Egypt in the face of the Arab Spring uprisings~\citep{Arnaudo13}.
-Thus, there is well-founded rationale to consider also the policy-side variables.
+Thus, there is a well-founded rationale to consider also the policy-side variables.

+The six variables are: (1)~the capacity of a government to filter online content; (2) governmental filtering of online content in practice; (3) the capacity of a government to shutdown national parts of the Internet; (4) governmental alternatives to global social media platforms; (5) governmental monitoring of social media; and (6) regulation of online content~\citep[pp.~317--320]{VDem21b}.
+All variables are standardized akin to $z$-values; a value zero approximates the mean of all country-year pairs in the \text{V-Dem} dataset.
+For the capacity-related variables (1) and (3), higher values indicate a higher capacity of the measures taken.
+For the variables (2) and (5), higher values indicate that a government neither censors online political information nor monitors social media for political content.
+For the variable (4), higher values indicate that people seldom use state-controlled social media platforms.
+Finally, for the variable (6), higher values indicate that a government can only remove content based on well-defined legal criterion.